haritt04/task-tracker/README.md

 # Task Tracker CLI

-A simple command-line interface (CLI) application to manage and track your tasks efficiently.([GitHub][1])
+A simple command-line interface (CLI) application to manage and track your tasks efficiently.

 ---

 ## Project Overview

 This project is designed to help you build a CLI tool for task management, focusing on essential operations like adding, updating, deleting, and listing tasks.
 Tasks are stored in a local `tasks.json` file, ensuring data persistence across sessions.
-This application is ideal for developers looking to practice file handling, user input processing, and building CLI applications.([roadmap.sh][2])
+This application is ideal for developers looking to practice file handling, user input processing, and building CLI applications.

 Inspired by the [Task Tracker project on roadmap.sh](https://roadmap.sh/projects/task-tracker), this tool serves as a practical exercise in creating a functional and user-friendly command-line application.